cheyrou23/using-cloud/help for information security people/evaluating trello.md

 #### 3. Separation From Other Consumers

->Trello partially meets the objectives of this principle.**
+>Trello partially meets the objectives of this principle

 * Trello is hosted on the AWS EC2 multitenant public cloud environment which is a multi-tenant